 \section{Related Work}

-Recent studies have proposed instruction tuning methods for fine-tuning Large Language Models (LLMs), demonstrating their generalization capabilities for unseen instructions \cite{wei2021finetuned}.
-To enhance instruction tuning, some researchers have focused on increasing the data size through various methods \cite{honovich2022unnatural}\cite{wang2022self}.
-In contrast, others have shown that a smaller amount of high-quality instruction data can yield effective models \cite{zhou2023lima}.
-Reinforcement learning from human feedback (RLHF) has been used to align language models with human intent \cite{ouyang2022training}.
-Our method focuses on limited data and leverages the reward model from RLHF to estimate instruction quality.
+\textbf{Instruction tuning.}~~Recent studies have explored instruction tuning as a method for fine-tuning LLMs, enhancing their ability to generalize to unseen instructions \citep{wei2021finetuned}.
+Reinforcement learning from human feedback (RLHF) is popular method that aligns language models with human intent \citep{ouyang2022training}.
+To further improve instruction tuning, some work choosed to increase the size of the data~\citep{honovich2022unnatural,wang2022self}.
+Besides, \citet{zhou2023lima} demonstrated that utilizing a smaller volume of high-quality instruction data can still produce effective models.

-The field has seen growth with the publication of numerous instruction datasets(\cite{alpaca}, \cite{köpf2023openassistant}, \cite{honovich2022unnatural}).
-Several works(\cite{chung2022scaling}) have combined multiple datasets to increase the amount and diversity of instruction data, resulting in performance gains.
-Evidence from \cite{iyer2023optiml}, \cite{wang2023far}, \cite{wang2022supernaturalinstructions}, and \cite{longpre2023flan} suggests that enhancing instruction diversity can significantly improve instruction tuning performance.
-A quality gap exists between different data sources due to varying data collection methods across instruction datasets.
-Some studies, such as \cite{gunasekar2023textbooks}, have demonstrated that increasing the proportion of high-quality data can enhance performance.
+\textbf{Instruction data management.}~~The field has experienced growth with the publication of numerous instruction datasets~\citep{alpaca,köpf2023openassistant,honovich2022unnatural}. \citet{chung2022scaling} first combined multiple datasets to augment both the quantity and diversity of instruction data, achieving notable performance gains.
+Some newest works suggest that enhancing instruction diversity can also significantly improve instruction tuning performance \citep{iyer2023optiml,wang2023far,wang2022supernaturalinstructions,longpre2023flan}. \citet{wu2023selfevolved} purpose DiverseEvol, a methodology that iteratively enhances the diversity of the training subset to optimize performance.
+Other works focused on the quality of prompts, \citet{gunasekar2023textbooks} have demonstrated that an increased proportion of high-quality data can yield enhanced performance. \cite{chen2023alpagasus} use prompting to LLM API as an auto-grader of data quality, \cite{gonen2022demystifying} use perplexity for prompt selection.
+Considering both quality and diversity, \citet{bukharin2023data} purposed Quality-Diversity Instruction Tuning to control dataset diversity and quality.
+Meanwhile, \citet{engstrom2024dsdm} select data by modeling the learning algorithm's utilization of training data for predicting target tasks.

-\cite{lee2023scale} shows that the recently proposed Task2Vec \cite{achille2019task2vec} diversity is a reliable diversity coefficient for LLMs' dataset, an aspect of quality assessment.
-Our work aims to present an instruction quality evaluation method for measuring the quality of instruction datasets.

-Other works have focused on estimating the quality of prompts, such as \cite{gonen2022demystifying}, which uses perplexity for prompt selection.
-Similarly, we test the perplexity with instruction quality.